 What were your favourite crime novels this year?
 Did any disappoint?

-In my next post I’ll share my favourite literary novels of the year.
+Enjoyed this?
+Take a look at my favourite literary novels of 2018.
 To make sure you get all my posts, scroll down to follow the blog via email.